 Check out 20 of our favorite, low-carb recipes you can enjoy at the cookout this year:

 Cookout at 3?
 Perfect.
 Just toss some chicken, beans, tomatoes and spices in your slow cooker and let that magic machine do all the work.
 Six hours later you’ll have perfectly cooked chicken and plenty of flavorful fixins.

 What’s more refreshing on a hot day than a cool dessert?
-This guilt-free treat tastes rich and creamy thanks to a ripe avocado, coconut (or almond) milk and just half a packet of South Beach Diet Chocolate Shake Mix.
+This guilt-free treat tastes rich and creamy thanks to a ripe avocado, coconut (or almond) milk and some chocolate protein powder.

 Healthy avocado takes the place of mayonnaise in this recipe while lemon, mustard, salt and pepper add some delicious zest.
 Eat this sandwich as your entrée or make a few “tea sandwiches” for sharing.

 Eight minutes under the broiler is fast enough for even the busiest weeknight meal.
 But at that weekend cookout, the grill is the perfect place to BBQ shrimp and veggies.
 Get a skewer or veggie basket to keep things from falling through the grates.

 Sometimes you just need a burger…especially at a cookout.
 This recipe calls for ground turkey, red peppers, scallions and goat cheese which make for truly satisfying sandwiches.
 Serve these with South Beach Cole Slaw or Sweet Potato Fries.

 Plan ahead for your big BBQ and prepare foods in advance.
 This dip keeps five days in the refrigerator and freezes for up to a month.
 Double the recipe for dinner next week and use it to top chicken or roasted veggies.